Ian Gouw

-Ian Gouw (吳澋滔 (吴澋滔, Wú Jǐngtāo), born April 9, 1997) is an actor, artist, and producer from Hong Kong.
+Ian Iskandar Gouw (吳澋滔 (吴澋滔, Wú Jǐngtāo), born 9 April 1997) is an actor, artist, and producer from Hong Kong.

 Career

 At the age of eight, Gouw was cast as a lead role in the film Fu zi (also known as "After This Our Exile"), directed by Patrick Tam.
 Gouw modelled for DKNY Children's Clothing as well as for Disney Clothing in 2006.
 At age nine, Gouw went on to become the youngest actor ever to win and receive the Taipei Golden Horse Film Festival for Best Supporting Actor.
 Gouw also went on to become the youngest ever to win two Hong Kong Film Festival awards for his debut film Fu zi for Best New Performer, and Best Supporting actor respectively.

 In the fall of 2009, Gouw also voiced the Cantonese version of Astro Boy.

+Personal life

+Ian Gouw's mother is the late Hong Kong actress Michelle Sima and his father, Togi Gouw, is a Dutch businessman of Chinese Indonesian descent.